-In this episode, Brynne and Bill are with Caryn Kopp, “Chief Door Opener” at Kopp Consulting.
-They talked about using social media as a marketing tool to get to the radar of your targeted decision makers.
-So that when you do reach out to them to start a relationship, you’re not starting from square one, because they know a little bit about you before you reach out.
+In this episode, Brynne and Bill are joined by Caryn Kopp, “Chief Door Opener” at Kopp Consulting.
+Listen as they talk about using social media as a marketing tool to get to the radar of your targeted decision makers, so that when you reach out to them to start a relationship, you’re not starting from square one because they already know a little bit about you.

 Caryn Kopp 0:00